sejinniemma/PuzzleGame/README.md

 - I also made droped information to compare dragstart information
 - we're doing somthing when obg.className and dragged.class is not same (when a peice of puzzle is droppend without their original position)
 - make logic using before(),after() method : when dragged index is more big then droppendIndex,move it to the front of obj
-- bug💥 : to switch only two peice(dragged.el and obj),I saved their nextSiblings and using before method so they are switched exactly.
+- bug💥 : I wanted to swtich only for the two target (dragged.el and obj),so I saved their nextSiblings and using before method.
-- bug💥 : but last peice has no nextSbling so in case of last piece, I saved previusSibling instead of nextSibling
+- bug💥 : but last 'li' has no nextSbling so in case of last piece, I saved previusSibling instead of nextSibling

 <img width="1022" alt="스크린샷 2021-09-28 오후 4 30 03" src="https://user-images.githubusercontent.com/80943394/135042970-d3051905-b81b-42b2-8e56-5420deb5203c.png">

 ### check status

-- I made unMatched using filter so I can compare origin index and data-index
+- I made 'unMatchedList' using filter so I can compare origin index and data-index
 - if 'unMatchedList === 0', it means all data-index and index are same

 <img width="1216" alt="스크린샷 2021-09-28 오후 4 46 01" src="https://user-images.githubusercontent.com/80943394/135045168-20795730-c539-4945-b30e-3924e68b1219.png">